Globally, an estimated one in three women will experience physical or sexual abuse in her lifetime.

 Since then, we’ve created new and targeted innovation approaches to tackle GBV and we’ve included the insights of people affected where appropriate and possible.

 Our HIF’s Technical Working Groups (TWGs) provide a greater depth of technical expertise in the thematic areas we focus on, including innovation for GBV in emergencies.
-To date, the GBV focus area has been guided by an Advisory Group, but is now ready to transition and formalise its governance structure by building a TWG.
+Previously the GBV focus area has been guided by an Advisory Group, but we have now formalised its governance structure by building a TWG.

 You are seeing this because you are using a browser that is not supported.
 The Elrha website is built using modern technology and standards.
 We recommend upgrading your browser with one of the following to properly view our website:Windows